MicrosoftDocs/defender-docs/articles/defender-for-cloud/working-with-log-analytics-agent.md

 > - To collect Windows Filtering Platform [Event ID 5156](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventID=5156), you need to enable [Audit Filtering Platform Connection](/windows/security/threat-protection/auditing/audit-filtering-platform-connection) (Auditpol /set /subcategory:"Filtering Platform Connection" /Success:Enable)
 >

-### Setting the security event option at the workspace level
+### Set the security event option at the workspace level

 You can define the level of security event data to store at the workspace level.